ibm-cloud-docs/FileStorage/working-with-snapshots.md

 4. Enter any Promo Code you have and click **Recalculate**.
 The **Charges for this order** and **Order Review** show default values.
 5. Click the **I have read the Master Service Agreement…** check box and click **Place Order**.
 Your additional snapshot space will be provisioned in a few minutes.

-## How Do I Receive Notifications when I'm Close to My Snapshot Space Limit and Snapshots Are Deleted?
+## How do I receive Notifications when I'm close to my Snapshot Space Limit and Snapshots are deleted?

 Notifications are sent via support tickets from Support to the Master User on your account when you reach three different space thresholds – 75 percent, 90 percent, and 95 percent.

-- 75 percent capacity: A warning is sent that snapshot space utilization has exceeded 75%.
-If you heed the warning and manually add space or delete retained and unnecessary snapshots, the action is noted and the ticket’s closed.
-If you do nothing, you must manually acknowledge the ticket and then it’s closed.
+- 75 percent capacity: A warning is sent that snapshot space utilization has exceeded 75 percent.
+If you heed the warning and manually add space or delete retained and unnecessary snapshots, the action is noted and the ticket's closed.
+If you do nothing, you must manually acknowledge the ticket and then it's closed.
-- 90 percent capacity: A second warning is sent when snapshot space utilization has exceeded 90%.
-Like with reaching 75% capacity, if you take the necessary actions to decrease the space used, the action is noted and the ticket’s closed.
-If you do nothing, you must manually acknowledge the ticket and then it’s closed.
+- 90 percent capacity: A second warning is sent when snapshot space utilization has exceeded 90 percent.
+Like with reaching 75 percent capacity, if you take the necessary actions to decrease the space used, the action is noted and the ticket's closed.
+If you do nothing, you must manually acknowledge the ticket and then it's closed.
 - 95 percent capacity: A final warning is sent.
 If no action is taken to bring your space below the threshold, a notification is generated and automatic deletion occurs so that future snapshots can be created.
-Scheduled snapshots are deleted, starting with the oldest, until usage drops below 95%, and will continue to be deleted each time utilization exceeds 95% until it drops below the threshold.
-If the space is manually increased or snapshots deleted, the warning will be reset and re-issued if the threshold is exceeded again.
+Scheduled snapshots are deleted, starting with the oldest, until usage drops below 95 percent, and will continue to be deleted each time utilization exceeds 95 percent until it drops below the threshold.
+If the space is manually increased or snapshots deleted, the warning will be reset and reissued if the threshold is exceeded again.
 If no actions are taken, this will be the only warning that will be received.

-## How Do I Delete a Snapshot Schedule?
+## How do I delete a Snapshot Schedule?

 Snapshot schedules can be canceled through **Storage** > **{{site.data.keyword.filestorage_short}}**.